-A few years before our founding in 2012, after much personal reflection, it was realizing that, very deep down, a self-disruption was required.
-A moment of complete clarity can manifest if you spend time thinking and work backwards from where you are, and visualizing about where you want to be.
-If you picture yourself much older than you are today, and reflecting back on your life, you can imagine the regrets you could have.
-This provides the fuel to be present in in the moment and be touch with want you don’t want to miss in your life.
+A few years before our founding in 2012, after much personal reflection, it was realized that, very deep down, a self-disruption was required.
+A moment of complete clarity can manifest if you spend time thinking and working backward from where you are.
+Then visualizing where you want to be.
+If you picture yourself much older than you are today and reflect on your life, you can imagine the regrets you could have.
+This working backward method provides the fuel to be present in the moment and to be in touch with what you don’t want to miss out on in your life.

-During that process, it became increasingly clear that, at least on a professional level, exploring opportunities with others and seeking different people to connect with and collaborate was essential.
-It’s a feeling of knowing that something has to change, although your not exactly sure what needs to change.
+During that process, it became increasingly clear that exploring opportunities with others and seeking different people to connect with and collaborate with was essential, at least on a professional level.
+It’s a feeling of knowing something has to change, although you’re not exactly sure what needs to change.

-During these times, an idealized redesign is a great method to apply both to the work you do, and apply to other things in daily work and life.
-It is an application of the burning platform concept applied to what you do.
-One of the best methods to reinvent and recreate is to know when you should set your own platform on fire and start something new.
+During these times, an idealized redesign is an excellent method to apply to your work and daily life.
+It uses the burning platform concept on what you do.
+One of the best methods to reinvent and recreate is to know when you should set your platform on fire to start something new.

-A necessary part of this mindset is thinking that it’s always better to the lead and design and build opportunities with others, rather than waiting on others.
-Or, in the worst-case scenario, if you working as a team member as employee in an organization, having that organization do it to you.
-A realization that, if you actively push your boat away from traditional employment, and what can be a falsely advertised security of the corporate shore, it might actually be the more secure path.
+A necessary part of this mindset is thinking it’s always better to lead, design, and build opportunities with others rather than wait on others.
+Or, in the worst-case scenario, if you are working as a team member in an organization, having that organization do it to you.
+A realization that if you actively push your boat away from traditional employment and the falsely advertised security of the corporate shore, it might be the more secure path.

-Even today, with the world doing what it is doing, over the last few years, a new adventure always seems like a good idea.
-We need to continue crafting and re-creating these uncharted heroes’ journey’s.
-Redesigning the journey few years helps to keep life exciting.
-It also is essential in building up your confidence that you really are on a more secure and rewarding path.
+Even today, over the last few years, with the world doing what it is, a new adventure is always a good idea.
+We need to continue crafting and re-creating uncharted heroes’ journeys.
+Redesigning the journey every few years helps to keep life exciting.
+It is also essential to build up your confidence that you truly are on a more secure and rewarding path.

-As with anything new, there is never a “good” time, or a “right” time to start.
-It is important to accept this as a reality and eventually just get on with it.
-Starting a business at any time is an endeavor that will be fraught with peril and unknowns.
-And, if being truly honest, you are always concerned if it will actually work out.
+As with anything new, there is never a “good” or “right” time to start.
+It is essential to accept this as a reality and eventually get on with it.
+Starting a business at any time is fraught with peril and unknowns.
+And, if being truly honest, you are always concerned if it will work out.

 It is pushing past the fear and trusting in Faith to give it a go that provides fuel for the adventure.
-Give it a go and see what might happen.
-See what may be learned along the way.
+Give it a try and see what might happen—seeing what learning will occur along the way.
 Always keeping a mindset to do your best and be grateful for whatever happens.

-It is necessary, too, for the experiences themselves to be authentic.
-Analog and not digital.
-Analog meaning that all the senses experience and feel it.
+It is also necessary for the experiences to be authentic- Analog and not digital.
+Analog means that all the senses experience and feel it.
 All of it.
 The good and the bad.
-Excitement, joy, frustration, and the potential disappointment which can result with such pursuits.
+Such pursuits will deliver excitement, joy, frustration, and potential disappointment.

-Taking pencil and paper in hand and sketching your vision of what delivering value to others could look like.
-And being very intentional in the redesign.
+Take pencil and paper in hand and sketch your vision of what delivering value to others could look like, and be very intentional in the redesign.

-Once the concept is in place, the next step may center around thinking about the business name.
-For us, The Innovation Garage evolution as a business name and entity was organic and unscripted.
+Once the concept is in place, the next step may be considering a business name.
+The Innovation Garage’s evolution as a business name and entity was organic and unscripted.
 See this link to read more about our founding story.

-Once the name is established, you might question if the name has any value or have uniqueness.
+Once establishing the name, you might question if the name has any value or uniqueness.
 So to test our name out, we did what designers do.